Bystrol/ecommerce-store-server/README.md

 # ecommerce-store-api
 API for e-commerce clothing store.
+This project is still in development phase.